APIF Application Process

 Currently registered Columbia College students who meet the following criteria are eligible to apply:

-- A rising sophomore, junior, or senior in good standing with at least a 3.0 G.P.A.
+- A rising sophomore, junior, or senior in good academic and disciplinary standing with at least a 3.0 G.P.A.

 - A recipient of Columbia grant-based financial aid.
 If you are unsure if you receive grant-based financial aid, please contact the Office of Undergraduate Financial Aid & Educational Financing.

 - Secured an unpaid or low-paid internship for summer 2015 prior to the application deadline.

 Applicants who do not meet these criteria and have incomplete applications will not be considered.

 Please note, by submitting an application, you authorize the Center for Career Education to conduct academic, disciplinary and financial aid checks to confirm program eligibility and inform funding decisions.
 Certain University policy violations may disqualify you from consideration for the APIF program.